MyNameIsPHP/JORDER-E-Installation/README.md

 ## Dataset
-To train and evaluate the models, please download training and testing datasets (Rain100H, Rain100L, Rain1400) from https://drive.google.com/file/d/1Q0hv7HQTT8iC5jHNb9lVrwI6yCNu1SI1/view?usp=sharing and place the unzipped folders into the 'for_syn/data' folder.
+To train and evaluate the models, please download training and testing datasets (Rain100H, Rain100L, Rain1400) from https://drive.google.com/file/d/1Q0hv7HQTT8iC5jHNb9lVrwI6yCNu1SI1/view?usp=sharing and place the unzipped folders into the 'data' folder.

 ## Training
 ###  For Synthetic Dataset